Skip to main content

 About: Texas Education Freedom Accounts (TEFAs)

-• A student with a diagnosed disability: up to $30,000
+• A student with a disability who has a qualifying Individualized Education Program (IEP): up to $30,000 per year

-TEFA funds can be used for:
+TEFA funds may be used for approved education-related expenses, including:

 Stay Informed!